grnnja/Ti-84/README.md

 # Ti-84
 Things I wrote at school on my calculator:

-NUMGUESS functions similar to mastermind: can set number of digit
+NUMGUESS functions similar to mastermind: can set number of digits

 EULERMTD is Euler's method.
 To use, put function in terms of X and Y into Y1, then run EULRMTD